ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

 3.1  **Definitions**

-*  **Software of Unknown Provenance (SOUP)** – Software item that is already development and generally available and that has not been developed for the purpose of being incorporated into the medical device (also known as “off-the-shelf software”) or software previously development for which adequate records of the development processes are not available.
+ **Software of Unknown Provenance (SOUP)** – Software item that is already development and generally available and that has not been developed for the purpose of being incorporated into the medical device (also known as “off-the-shelf software”) or software previously development for which adequate records of the development processes are not available.

-*  **Agile Product Development**  - A management process, where incrementally-defined demands and solutions are sequentially processed by cross-functional teams including customers.
+ **Agile Product Development**|A management process, where incrementally-defined demands and solutions are sequentially processed by cross-functional teams including customers.
 With this methodology the initial product is incrementally improved so as to deliver a "Minimum Viable Product (MVP)" having subsequent incremental improvements that are packaged as releases.

-*  **Continuous Improvement** - Process of enhancing the Quality Management System to achieve improvements in overall quality, operations, and environmental performance in line with the organization’s Quality Policy.
+ **Continuous Improvement**|Process of enhancing the Quality Management System to achieve improvements in overall quality, operations, and environmental performance in line with the organization’s Quality Policy.

-*  **Continuous Delivery** - Process of delivering incremental improvements and/or features frequently, in such a way that bugs can be quickly removed, and valuable features can be delivered prior to the next major release of the software product.
+ **Continuous Delivery**|Process of delivering incremental improvements and/or features frequently, in such a way that bugs can be quickly removed, and valuable features can be delivered prior to the next major release of the software product.

 3.2  **Responsibilities**